turingschool/career-development-curriculum-site/resources/civic_tech_resources.md

 * [Tech Jobs for Good](https://techjobsforgood.com/)
 * [Progressive Data Jobs](https://www.progressivedatajobs.org/)
 * [Code for America's Public Interest Tech job board](https://jobs.codeforamerica.org/).
-Note: this is down for maintenance until July 1, 2021
+Note: this site is down for maintenance until July 1, 2021

 ### Getting the Job
 As with any other job in the tech industry, you should follow the same strategies of researching the company, networking with people at the company, customizing your resume and cover letter, and focusing your interview prep on the company.
 For more information